harshal-wani/iOSProficiencyExercise/README.md

 #Installation

 Just clone/Download project on MAC.
-No need to run Pod.
+No need to run Pod install to avoid any conflicts.
+This is for just testign, on live environment all pods will be added in .gitignore.
+So developer need to run pod install.

 #License